• Skip to primary navigation

 What happens if my batter is too stiff?

 If the batter cools too much (like if you leave it in the fridge too long), the cocoa butter in the chocolate will harden and cause the batter to stiffen up.
-It will also become crumbly from all the air whipped into the eggs.
+It will also become crumbly from all the air incorporated into the batter from the gases released from the baking powder.
+It may also be too stiff if you've whipped too much air into the eggs and sugar.
 If this is the case, you can still make these cookies and they will bake up just fine, however the batter will be more difficult to work with.
 I would recommend scooping it with a lightly wetted spoon and roll it into balls with damp hands.
 Also, if the batter is stiff, the crust on the cookies will be more dull rather than shiny, but that won't change the taste.

 flourless brownie cookies